kkr2/Signaloid-Demo-Airfoil/README.md

 [<img src="https://assets.signaloid.io/add-to-signaloid-cloud-logo-light-v6.svg#gh-light-mode-only" alt="[Add to signaloid.io]" height="30">](https://signaloid.io/repositories?connect=https://github.com/kkr2/#gh-light-mode-only)

 # Model of lift generation of an airfoil
 This is a small demo that models the realtion between the `geometry` of an airfoil and external measurements like `temperature`, `air density`, `altitude` and `pressure`, with `lift force`.
 For the external measurements like `pressure`,  `altitude` and `temperature` we have an accompanying error percentage that represent the mesurement error that is calculated as normal distribution with ranges `value+-error%`.
-This model shows an accurate

 ## Inputs
 The default inputs  are:
 -	`liftCoefficient`:      0.1